haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 <br>

-**Note** that on HADDOCK we are dealing with potentially uncomplete binding sites by defining surface neighbours as `passive` residues.
+**Note** that in HADDOCK we are dealing with potentially uncomplete binding sites by defining surface neighbours as `passive` residues.
 These are added to the definition of the interface but will not lead to any energetic penalty if they are not part of the binding site in the final models, while the residues defined as `active` (typically the identified or predicted binding site residues) will.
-When using the HADDOCK server, `passive` residues will be automatically defined (default - this can be turned off).
+When using the HADDOCK server, `passive` residues will be automatically defined (default option - this can be turned off).